MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-outlook.md

 ### Allow S/MIME certificates without a matching email address

-Allow users to decrypt and encrypt S/MIME messages when the S/MIME certificate does not match the email address.
+Allow users to decrypt and encrypt S/MIME messages when the S/MIME certificate doesn't match the email address.

 |Category|Details|
 |:-----|:-----|